 So it's very important to get the correct size tankless water heater, not to big and not too small.

-Hot water demand systems save water and energy
+Hot water on-demand systems save water and energy

-Since hot water demand systems do not run continuously, only for a few seconds to get the hot water to the fixture, they work fine with tankless water heaters, as long as they can produce the required minimum flow rate.
-Most circulating pumps including demand systems don't create enough flow to turn on a tankless water heater.
+Since hot water on-demand systems do not run continuously, only for a few seconds to get the hot water to the fixture, they work fine with tankless water heaters, as long as they can produce the required minimum flow rate.
+Most circulating pumps including on-demand systems don't create enough flow to turn on a tankless water heater.
 More about tankless water heaters.

 The Chilipepper has more than enough flow to turn on any brand of tankless water heater and any model.

-Turn your tankless water heater green today with a Chilipepper hot water demand system.
+Turn your tankless water heater green today with a Chilipepper hot water on-demand system.